oyeolamilekan/flutter_paystack_doc/README.md

 # flutter_paystack_doc
+# Description

-This app shows how you can simply integrate flutter_paystack library
+This app shows how you can simply integrate flutter_paystack library, without any headaches

+# How to set up app

+Just make a pull request and cd into it, then run flutter get to get all the dependices

+# Features

+The apps are spilt into different screens using different functionalities from the package.